KejPi/AbracaDABra/README.md

 * RF level estimation on supported devices
 * Only band III and DAB mode 1 are supported
 * Modern responsive user interface
-* Multiplatform (Windows, macOS, Linux and Android)
+* Multi-platform (Windows, macOS, Linux and Android)
 * Dark theme is supported on all platforms
 * Localization to German, Czech and Polish (not complete)

 The AbracaDABra desktop application is available for free and will remain so in the future.
 However, if you like it, you can [buy me a beer](https://www.buymeacoffee.com/kejpi) 🍺